danarviv/project-01/commands.md

-# kubernets project
+# kubernets project-part-01
-John Bryce k8s final project
-by Dan Arviv
+# Commands of the first part of the projct

 1.
 kubectl create deployment nginx-pod-dan --image=nginx:alpine